kazido/bc-notes/fall24/Database Systems/Database Systems.md

 Data is stored in tables (rows and columns) but it's not actually stored in rows and columns?
 * How is it actually stored?

+#### ER Diagrams
+- Used to map out *Entity Relations*.
+- ex: Student with all its attributes
+	- -> has Phone number
+	- attributes are marked by ovals stemming from the box
+	- doubled ovals have multiple attributes
+	- diamonds represent relations